sushmitafordata/SQL-Practice_HackerRank/README.md

 where substr(city,-1,1) not in ("a","e","i","o","u");

 ```
-**Query the list of CITY names from STATION that either do not start with vowels or do not end with vowels.
+**8.Query the list of CITY names from STATION that either do not start with vowels or do not end with vowels.
 Your result cannot contain duplicates.**
 ```
 select distinct city
 from station